koendv/stm32duino-raspberrypi/README.md

 [Download](https://github.com/koendv/stm32duino-raspberrypi/releases/tag/v1.3.1-0)
 # Build notes
 This is a native build of the gcc-arm-none-eabi toolchain and STM32Tools on a raspberry pi 4, 4gb ram.
 The armv7l build has been made booting the raspberry in 32-bit mode using [2019-09-26-raspbian-buster-full](https://www.raspberrypi.org/downloads/raspbian/).
 The aarch64 build has been made booting the raspberry in 64-bit mode using [2019-11-30-OPENFANS-Debian-Buster-Desktop-Aarch64-ext4-v2019-2.0-U1-Release](https://github.com/openfans-community-offical/Debian-Pi-Aarch64).
-Note the OpenFans 64-bit Debian for Raspberry uses the Chinese language by default.
+Note the OpenFans 64-bit Debian for Raspberry uses the Chinese language by default; your preferences may differ.

 ## arm-none-eabi toolchain
 Download gcc-arm-none-eabi-9-2019-q4-major-src.tar.bz2 from